 - College or university courses in respiratory care program

-- ACLS, PALS and Neonatal resuscitation certification and recertification classes or any course offered/credential by the NBRC during the biennium (maximum of 16 hours)
+- ACLS, PALS and Neonatal resuscitation certification or any course offered/credential by the NBRC during the biennium (maximum of 16 hours)

 - ACLS, PALS and Neonatal resuscitation recertification classes (maximum of 8 hours)